-Lake Monroe is a large bulge in the St. Johns River–Florida’s longest river.
-On the south shore of Lake Monroe sits the City of Sanford, population of around 55,000 people.
+Sanford, Florida sits on the south shore of Lake Monroe, a large bulge in the St. Johns River–Florida’s longest river.
+The City of Sanford has a population of around 55,000 people.

 Land was bought to build the city in 1870 by Connecticut native Henry Shelton Sanford.
 The land purchase started out at 12,548 acres, ending up today with 26.5 square miles, or roughly 17,000 acres of land.

 Mr. Sanford believed his city’s proximity to the St. Johns River would become a key hub for transportation.
 He was soon proven right by the construction of the South Florida Railroad from Sanford to Tampa.

 In later years and decades, this has continued to be the case.
 The advent of Orlando-Sanford International Airport for air travel, and the southern end of the Amtrak AutoTrain were later added.

 By car, Sanford serves as the intersection of U.S. Highway 17/92 (an 89-mile conjunction of Highways 17 and 92), as well as Florida State Road 46.